NewFormat logo

 it must be available in digitally accessible form.

-For example, an accessible PDF contains an invisible structure layer
+An accessible PDF contains an invisible structure layer,

 Important.